 Like most other investment products, Acorns IRAs put your principal at risk, especially if you decide to go with their Aggressive portfolio.
 Unfortunately, it may take some time to recoup your losses if the amount you’ve invested is on the lower end.

-And you must also consider the low rates of return, compared to other products on the market.
-This is especially true if you’re using Acorns Later to boost your nest egg.
+And you must also consider the low rates of return, compared to other products on the stock market.
+This is especially true if you’re using Acorns Later to boost your retirement savings.

 The possibility of minimal returns

-If your account balances with Acorns Core or Acorns Later are low, you run the risk of obliterating any returns.
+If your account balances are low, you run the risk of obliterating any returns.
 You can also lose your principal if the balance is minimal due to management fees, which increase once your balance exceeds $5,000.

 Should you use Acorns?

 Acorns may also be a good fit if you use cash frequently and tend to have a lot of change lying around.
-It’s another great way to make that change from purchases made from your debit or credit card grow at a much faster rate.
-And it definitely helps to have the automatic roundup feature at your disposal to make the process of transferring funds from your bank account to your Acorns Core or Acorns Later account seamless.
+It’s another great way to make that change from purchases made from your credit or debit card grow at a much faster rate.
+And it definitely helps to have the automatic roundup feature at your disposal to make the process of transferring funds from your bank account to your Acorns account seamless.